 As Neale Donald Walsch said, “Life begins at the end of your comfort zone.”

-Getting out of your comfort zone gets easier over time.
+Once you find out how to get out of your comfort zone, it gets easier over time.
 It’s about getting the confidence to take that first step.

 How do you get out of your comfort zone?